smfm-project/sen2mosaic/docs/source/worked_example.rst

 Each of these Sentinel-2 level 2A images is now atmospherically corrected, but each still contains areas of cloud.
 The goal of this step is to combine the cloud-free pixels of each image to generate a single cloud-free composite image.
 We do this with the ESA program ``sen2three``.

-To perform this step we call the tool ``L3A.py``.
+To perform this step we call the tool ``composite.py``.
 We need to specify the directory that contains Sentinel-2 level 2A input files.
 Note: the code will not run if the directory contains level 2A files from multiple tiles.

 To run the process, we need to submit the following line:

 .. code-block:: console

-    python /path/to/sen2mosaic/L3A.py /home/user/DATA/worked_example/36KWA/
+   s2m composite /home/user/DATA/worked_example/36KWA/

 Here we didn't specify the ``-r`` (``--remove``) option, which would delete Sentinel-2 level 2A data once data is finished processing.